Synthetixio/synthetix/docs/contracts/FeePool.md

 This is the total of fees accrued in completed periods, so is simply the the sum over an account's [`feesByPeriod`](#feesbyperiod) not including the current period.

-!!! bug "Overlapping Applicable Issuance Events Could Overreport Fees"
-    This is just a naive sum over the result reported by [`feesByPeriod`](#feesbyperiod).
-If the last time a user issued occurred before the beginning of the last-tracked fee period, a user could claim more fees that they are actually owed.
-Check the `feesByPeriod` notes for details.

 !!! caution "Ambiguous Naming"
     Don't confuse this funciton with [`feesClaimable`](#feesclaimable).